JSBmanD/docs/pages/deep-linked-ads/facebook-ads-faq.md

 * For every day in date range, the number of installs Facebook is reporting - include both a table and a screenshot
 * For every day in date range, the number of installs Branch is reporting - include both a table and a screenshot

-!!!
-Note
+[block:callout]
+{
+  "type": "info",
+  "title": "Campaigns using the Same Name",
-	In some rare cases, we've seen partners running multiple Facebook campaigns with the same name.
+  "body": "In some rare cases, we've seen partners running multiple Facebook campaigns with the same name.
 In this case, the Branch Dashboard will combine stats for all of these campaigns under the same name.
 We still retain this data separately on our backend, as there are different Facebook campaign ids.
-While we do not expose this on the Branch Dashboard, you can pull statistics by campaign id via the [Query API](/exports/query-api).
+While we do not expose this on the Branch Dashboard, you can pull statistics by campaign id via the [Query API](/exports/query-api)."
+}
+[/block]

 ##### 3. I don't see any conversion events on the Branch Dashboard